Catherine Murphy (politician)

-Catherine Murphy (born 1 September 1953) is an Irish Social Democrats politician who has been a Teachta Dála (TD) for the Kildare North constituency since the 2011 general election, and previously from 2005 to 2007.
-She previously was the joint Leader of the Social Democrats from 2015 to 2023.
-In February 2023, she announced that she would stand down as co-leader of the Social Democrats.
+Catherine Murphy (born 1 September 1953) is an Irish former Social Democrats politician who served as a Teachta Dála (TD) for the Kildare North constituency from 2011 to 2024, and previously from 2005 to 2007.
+She served as founding joint leader of the Social Democrats from 2015 to 2023.

 Early and personal life

-Murphy was raised in Palmerstown in Dublin, but moved to Leixlip in County Kildare in 1978.
-Her husband is Derek Murphy, together they have two children.
+Murphy was raised in Palmerstown, County Dublin, but moved to Leixlip, County Kildare in 1978.
+She has two children with husband Derek Murphy.

 Political career

 Workers' Party and Democratic Left

 Originally becoming involved in politics through campaigns against high local service charges in Leixlip, she joined the Workers' Party in 1983.
 She first held political office in 1988, when she was elected to Leixlip Town Commission.
 She stood unsuccessfully as a Workers' Party candidate for the Leinster constituency at the 1989 European Parliament election and for the Kildare constituency at the 1989 general election.

-In 1991, she was elected to Kildare County Council for the Celbridge local electoral area.
+She was elected at 1991 Kildare County Council election for the Celbridge local electoral area.
 When the Workers' Party split in 1992, she followed Proinsias De Rossa into the new Democratic Left, and stood unsuccessfully as a Democratic Left candidate in Kildare at the 1992 and 1997 general elections.

 She opposed Democratic Left's merger with the Labour Party in 1998, criticising the party as "highly opportunistic".
 She also stated that she would refuse to join a merged entity.
 However, in the 1999 local elections, she was re-elected to Kildare County Council, this time for the Leixlip local electoral area representing the Labour Party, she also won a seat on Leixlip Town Council.